 - 31,816 violations in 2018

 Clearly, there’s a heavy focus on fall protection along with working at height when you throw in ladders and scaffolding.
-Those 4 fall/height categories account for 15,400 violations on their own or 48.4%.
+Those 4 fall protection and height categories account for 12,941 violations on their own or 48.4%.

-It’s also interesting to see the top 10 show a 16.2% increase overall.
-Is it a heavier focus on the top violations, more enforcement, or are we as an industry just ignoring the regulations that much blatantly?
+It’s also interesting to see the top 10 show a 15.4% decrease overall.
+Is it a heavier focus on the top violations, less enforcement, or are we as an industry finally doing better with obeying and meeting the regulations?

-So there you have it – the 2018 OSHA Top 10 Violations.
+So there you have it—the OSHA Top 10 Violations.
 Now that you know, tell us what you think in the comments below!